isaacfungg/obsidian/Lesson 9.md

 * Over time, the interest portion decreases, and the principal portion increases
 	* This is because interest is charged on the remaining loan balance

+**Increased Amortization Period
+* An increased amortization period means stretching out the time over which the mortgage is paid off
+* This lowers monthly payments but you end up paying more total interest

 **Partially Amortized Mortgage
 * Payments are based on long amortization but the term is shorter
 * At term-end there's a balloon payment - the remaining balance must be paid or refinanced